 The ATO is not focused on arrangements where you derive no foreign assessable income.
 This is where you received a genuine gift or genuine loan from a related overseas entity.
 The three requirements of a genuine gift:

-Taxpayers that cannot obtain evidence to discharge their burden of proof should also obtain professional advice and voluntarily disclose arrangements to the ATO.
+Taxpayers who cannot obtain evidence to discharge their burden of proof should also obtain professional advice and voluntarily disclose arrangements to the ATO.
 As the ATO has outlined in the Taxpayer Alert, arrangements of this nature result in both taxpayers and their advisers facing substantial penalties.
 Voluntary disclosures can significantly reduce the imposition of penalties of up to 90% of the tax liability.

 A Deed of Gift reduces the opportunities for relatives to come back to attack the gift.
 This is often the case after the Donor loses mental capacity or dies.